Music Glossary A

 This is a microphone that is situated some distance from the performers in order to capture the ambiance of the recording location.
 Typically overhead.

-Strictly a description of music that rejects traditional tonality, but it is commonly used to describe music using unfamiliar harmony.
+Strictly a description of music that rejects traditional tonality, lacking a key or tonal center, but it is commonly used to describe music using unfamiliar harmony, and/or experimental or avant-garde compositions.

 Attack Time